marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 Run ready-made games
 =====================

 In classEx, you can find a set of ready-made games which can be played directly in the lecture mode.
+The interaction between the lecturer and the participants takes place in the lecture mode.
+The lecturer's browser is usually projected to a wall.
+Games are started and terminated in the lecture mode and the results are also displayed in this mode.
 Just start a game and open some test participants by clicking at the test participant symbol |pic_testparticipant| in the top navigation bar.
 Test participants open in a new tab of the browser.

 .. |pic_testparticipant| image:: _static/pic/addPlayer.png